SmartHomeGuys/Bluetooth-Proxy/docs/setup/setup-using-usb.md

 ## You shouldn't need to, but you can also manually Flash the latest firmware
-If you ever need to reset the device's firmware and connect it back to Wi-Fi again just follow the instructions above but choose the 'Install XXXXXXX' option instead.
+If you ever need to reset the device's firmware and connect it back to Wi-Fi again just follow the instructions above but choose the 'Install Bluetooth Proxy' option instead.

 This will flash the latest firmware and then prompt to connect it to Wi-Fi.